betterobjects/activeql/docs/domain-configuration/index.md

 ''' a Data scalar you can use in your entity configurations, queries or mutations ''' scalar Date

-''' meta information for the Gama Admin UI so it can generate a generic UI for a human user ''' type entityMetaData {
+''' meta information for the ActiveQL Admin UI so it can generate a generic UI for a human user ''' type entityMetaData {
   path: String
   typeQuery: String